Defensive driving site - your source of information and the place to share your experience

 PostPosted: Mon Mar 19, 2007 1:58 am Reply with quote Back to top

-Popular belief seems to be just that - Speed kills!
+Popular belief Texas defensive driving style seems to be just that - Speed kills!
 With the meaning - higher than speed limit speed kills.
 And the popular remedy to road dangers is - Slow down stupid!
 That's how many homegrown defensive driving classes have it.
 However, most experts in the field and almost anybody who takes time to seriously think about the issue come to the conclusion that speed per se is not the cause of deadly accidents, i.e. speed does not kill.

 How this could be possible?
 And who is right?
 Since I did some serious thinking about driving, I came to the conclusion that speed does not kill.
 Now you are going to prove me wrong with all the examples of horrible high-speed crashes, right?
 But wait, I can tell you that yes, speed sort of does kill, too.